Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 It was occasioned by the news that these people had placed their faith in Christ, and that the reality of their faith had been demonstrated in their love for other believers (v.4).

-These things, in themselves, were reason for rejoicing and praise to God (Luk 15:7).
-No doubt, Paul was thankful to hear of their conversion, and that it was confirmed by their walk with the Lord.
+These things, in themselves, were reason for rejoicing and praise to God (cp.
+Luk 15:7).
+No doubt, Paul was thankful to hear of their conversion, which was confirmed by their walk with the Lord.

 The natural man does not have such a hope.
 Certainly, these gentiles had been in a hopeless state, until the Gospel of Christ had reached them and they had received it (Eph 2:11-13).